vasi/avipart/README.txt

 Now you can run './btdownloadcurses.py mytorrent.torrent --pieces 2000-2500' to grab only pieces 2000 thru 2499 of the torrent.
 You can supply more complicated piece specifications, eg: '--pieces 1-5,30,300-500,9000-' would download pieces 1 thru 4, piece 30, pieces 300 thru 499, and 9000 thru the end of the torrent.

-Note that piece specifications are one-based, ie: piece 1 is the first piece, not piece 0.
+Note that piece specifications are zero-based, ie: piece 0 is the first piece, not piece 1.

-Q. You dolt!
-Don't you know that computers number things from zero?

-A. I arbitrarily decided to number pieces from one when I started, and now I'm too lazy to change it.
-Fix it yourself!

 Q. Help!
 How do I know what pieces to get?